 Check out my Sustainable Halloween Pinterest board full of ideas.

-For us Halloween is all part of Autumn and the change of seasons.
-If you make it about experiences rather then items like the plastic spiders and costumes and more about picking pumpkins, baking and crafting then you will easily have a more sustainable Halloween.
+For us, Halloween is all part of Autumn and the change of seasons.
+If you make it about experiences rather than items like the plastic spiders and costumes and more about picking pumpkins, baking and crafting then you will easily have a more sustainable Halloween.